danpeirce/photogate-box-ssd1306term/README.md

 The Photogate box includes a microcontroller with built-in hardware timers.

-This branch is for the PIC18F4525 MCU rather than the PIC18F2620.
-Primarily because I happen to have a PIC18F4525 handy on a breadboard.
-It will make no difference to the final code.
-This branch  an external 32 Mhz oscillator.
+This branch is for the PIC18F2620 MCU.
+This branch uses an external 32 Mhz oscillator.

 For now work is being done on a breadboard.

+* this image to be updated for PIC18F2620 *

 ![](image/timeswitchcct.jpg)